gumeo/mnistr/README.md

 ## How to use?

 If there is any relevant content for this package, I am more likely to put it on my [blog](gumeo.github.io).
-I'll post a link of relevant links to blogposts here below.

 In particular checkout [this post](https://gumeo.github.io/post/part-2-deep-learning-with-closures-in-r/)!